Quick Find is a brilliant feature that combines navigation and search into a single function. Here’s how to use it.

 Search (Quick Find)

-It’s never been easier to do a search from everywhere in Things.
-By default, Quick Find will only look at the titles of to-dos, projects, areas, as well as tags.
-This makes it possible to present suggestions as soon as you start typing.
+It’s never been easier to do a search from anywhere in Things.
+Initially, Quick Find only looks at the names of to-dos, projects, areas, as well as tags, so suggestions can be shown as soon as you start typing.

 - On your Mac, open Things.